 In addition, the Board has been given specific responsibilities by the President.
 E.O.
-13636, Improving Critical Infrastructure Cybersecurity, dated February 12, 2013, provides that DHS shall consult with the Board in producing a report that assesses, and recommends steps to mitigate, the privacy and civil liberties risks associated with the cybersecurity programs undertaken by federal agencies under the Order.6 Board Members and staff coordinated and consulted with DHS and other participating agencies in connection with the second cybersecurity report that was released in April 2015, which was a branch, as well as its other actions to protect the Nation from terrorism, to see that such actions (i) appropriately protect privacy and civil liberties; and (ii) are consistent with governing laws, regulations, and policies regarding privacy and civil liberties.
+13636, Improving Critical Infrastructure Cybersecurity, dated February 12, 2013, provides that DHS shall consult with the Board in producing a report that assesses, and recommends steps to mitigate, the privacy and civil liberties risks associated with the cybersecurity programs undertaken by federal agencies under the Order.6 Board Members and staff coordinated and consulted with DHS and other participating agencies in connection with the second cybersecurity report that was released in April 2015, which was a

-&lt;sup>3 42 U.S.C. § 2000ee(c).
+3 42 U.S.C. § 2000ee(c).

-Id. § 2000ee(d)(1).
+4 Id. § 2000ee(d)(1).

-&lt;sup>5 Id. § 2000ee(d)(2)
+5 Id. § 2000ee(d)(2)

-&lt;sup>6 Exec.
+6 Exec.
 Order No. 13636, Improving Critical Infrastructure Cybersecurity (2013).